-Let us first devote a few words to the measures of targeting efficiency of the transfer scheme.
-With imperfect targeting, only poor people who are predicted as poor can benefit from poverty alleviation as long as their predicted living standard is below the threshold y{max} for a 'p-type' transfer, or between y{max} and z for a 'r-type' transfer.
-On the other hand, non-poor people predicted as non-poor or with their predicted living standard in the above intervals bounded by y{max} , are excluded from the transfers of this program.
-Thus, two types of errors characterize imperfect targeting, and depend on the prediction method, the type of transfer chosen and the available budget.
-The Type I error (undercoverage) is that of failing to reach some members of the targeted group.
+We first devote a few words to a few measures of targeting efficiency of the transfer scheme.
+With imperfect targeting, only poor people who are predicted as poor can benefit from poverty alleviation (i.e. provided their predicted living standard is below the threshold y{max} for a 'p-type' transfer, or between y{max} and z for a 'r-type' transfer).
+On the other hand, non-poor people predicted as non-poor or with their predicted living standard in the above intervals bounded by y{max} , receive transfers.
+Thus, two types of errors characterize imperfect targeting.
+The Type I error (undercoverage), central in Ravallion (1991), is that of failing to reach some members of the targeted group.
 As Atkinson (1995) noted, this failure generates horizontal inefficiency when compared with perfect targeting.
-The Type II error arises where benefits are awarded to some people who would be ineligible under perfect targeting.
-The leakage of program benefits is obtained by adding the transfers given to those whose pre-transfer income is above the poverty line and the transfers which, although received by pre-transfer poor, are unnecessary because the post-transfer living standards are raised above the poverty line.12 The leakage ratio is obtained by dividing the leakage with the available budget.
-A final measure of the program efficiency is the reduction in poverty measures due to the transfer scheme: $\Delta P{\alpha} = P{\alpha}(z, Y) - P{\alpha}(z, Y + \hat{T})$, where \hat{T} is the vector of the estimated transfer for each household h.
+The Type II error arises where benefits are awarded to ineligible people under perfect targeting.
+The leakage of program benefits is obtained by adding (1) the transfers given to those whose pre-transfer income is above the poverty line, and (2) the transfers received by pre-transfer poor that are unnecessary because the post-transfer living standards are raised above the poverty line.14 The leakage ratio is obtained by dividing the leakage with the available budget.
+A final measure of the program efficiency is the reduction in poverty measures due to the transfer scheme: $\Delta P{\alpha} = P{\alpha}(z, Y) - P{\alpha}(z, Y + \hat{T}), \text{ where } \hat{T} \text{ is the vector of the estimated transfer for each household } h.$